monchopena/wp-angular/README.md

 2) I have been working for years with WP and I don't like the structure of the themes.

-3) There is an excellent job https://wordpress.org/plugins/angularjs-for-wp/ but it's a theme which includes PHP.
+3) There is an excellent job here: https://wordpress.org/plugins/angularjs-for-wp/ but it's a theme which includes PHP.

 4) Page goes faster.